dmarshNAIT/dmarshNAIT.github.io/about.markdown

 Dana Marsh (she/them) is an instructor in the Digital Media and IT program.

-They are currently teaching CPSC 1012 (Programming Fundamentals) and DMIT 1508 (Database Fundamentals).
+They are currently teaching CPSC 1012 (Programming Fundamentals) and DMIT 2028 (Systems Analysis & Design II), and have previously taught DMIT 1508 (Database Fundamentals).

 Prior to NAIT, Dana worked in software design, testing, technical consulting, and data analytics.
 They have also taught Simulation and Computer Modelling Techniques.